The best food festivals in Italy [Summer 2023]

 The sandwich, called cugno, can be prepared with a variety of delicious and local ingredients: sun-dried cherry tomatoes in oil, lampascioni, artichokes, peppers, eggplant, anchovies, mortadella, provolone and many others.
 In short, a sandwich for all tastes, also available in a gluten-free option!

-In 2023, the Panino della Nonna festival will take place on August 8th and 9th.
+In 2024, the Panino della Nonna festival will take place on the the 12th and 13th of August.
 You will be able to stroll around the flea market and watch various children-friendly performances.

 Important: since the first edition, all profits of the festival have been donated to charity!